 Being a project manager is a big job.
-You’re the one team members and stakeholders turn to for day-to-day decision-making, direction and issue resolution.
+You’re the one team members and stakeholders turn to for day-to-day decision-making, direction, and issue resolution.
 There’s a lot you have to know and be accountable for.
 How do you keep on top of it all?
 Here are seven actions to focus on every day–cover these and you should be on your way to project management mastery.

 1. Focus on customer needs

 The single biggest success factor for a project is whether it delivers what the customers really need.
-Not only will that create a happy customer, it will also dramatically increase your success as a project manager.
+Not only will that create a happy customer, but it will also dramatically increase your success as a project manager.
 The tricky part is that customer needs aren’t necessarily synonymous with what the customers say they want.
 Outstanding project managers focus on the customer’s real needs and seek to uncover the reasons behind the requirements.
-You accomplish this through enquiry and by consistently learning about the client’s business.
+You accomplish this through inquiry and by consistently learning about the client’s business.

 2. Keep your promises